 I’m not a doctor, but I play one on the Internet.
-I think we all do these days though, don’t we?
+I think we all do these days, though, don’t we?
 We Google our symptoms, and we find out we either have cancer and need to get to a doctor right away because we have a year to live, or we just need a Tylenol.
 Someone will tell me their symptoms and I will come back after 2 minutes and tell them what my diagnosis is for them.
 I went to a doctor here in the Bay Area a few years ago at a local clinic, but before I did, I made sure to Google and Yelp for reviews.
-I ended up picking a doctor that has been practicing for over 30 years who received insanely good reviews.
+I ended up picking a doctor who has been practicing for over 30 years who received insanely good reviews.
 He only practiced medicine when I last saw him two days a week.
-When he came into the examination room the first thing he said to me is “OK so what in the world are you doing here?”
+When he came into the examination room, the first thing he said to me is, “OK, so what in the world are you doing here?”
 “You are too young to be in here.”
 I told him my ailments and then proceeded to tell him my diagnosis.
-He laughed a bit at me and said something like “well now, you’re quite the scientist type aren’t you?”
-He then said “without even looking at you, I think you’re right”.
-I then told him about all the reviews I read online, and he said “you really do your homework, don’t you?
+He laughed a bit at me and said something like, “well now, you’re quite the scientist type, aren’t you?”
+He then said, “without even looking at you, I think you’re right”.
+I then told him about all the reviews I read online, and he said, “you really do your homework, don’t you?
 Did the reviews tell you I used to be the personal doctor for The Who?”
 I said “no” and I’m sure he could tell I was thinking he was a rockstar at this point.
 He then sat down and asked if he minded if he drank a 5-Hour Energy and then pounded it right in front of me.
-I asked “aren’t those bad for you?”
-He then said “what, caffeine?”
+I asked, “aren’t those bad for you?”
+He then said, “what, caffeine?”
 “Eh, all in moderation and look at me, I’ve made it this long.”
-He then subscribed me an insanely strong dose of antibiotics and said “this will get you all better, and we won’t be seeing each other after this”.
+He then subscribed me an insanely strong dose of antibiotics and said, “this will get you all better, and we won’t be seeing each other after this”.
 He was right.